 We believe that using social media marketing, or cold calling are both wrong ways of reaching out to customers as they are both time-consuming and/or lack personalization.
 They do not take the prospect's attention.
 And if you do not get it, how successful is your marketing strategy after all?

 2. Templates can be expensive.

 While there are many free cold email templates available online, the reality is that most of the good ones come at a cost.
 If you're not careful, you could end up spending a lot of money on templates that you'll never use.

-These templates can be sold in bulks and can simply do not do the work for you.
+These templates can be sold in bulk and can simply not do the work for you.
 One of the reasons that people use cold email templates is because they think it is the fastest way.
-It is not really fast when you are editing the email template to put in the information you would like to include.
+It is not fast when you are editing the email template to put in the information you would like to include.

 It doesn't add up.

 If you're not familiar with HTML or coding, using a template can be a frustrating and time-consuming experience.
 This is because you'll likely need to spend some time tweaking the code to get it to look the way you want, as we have briefly mentioned in the previous section.

 A successful cold email can explain the value proposition that you'd like to let your prospects know about, as well as introduce your product or service briefly.
 Can the email templates that people put out there work for every product/service ever?
 Of course not.

 Writing from scratch would let you tell the exact thing you are looking for.
 This brings us to our next point.